 - Are there any limits on how many items I can request?

-Read our Interlibrary Loan policy [PDF] before you place a request.
+Read our Interlibrary Loan service information [PDF] before you place a request.

 What is Interlibrary Loan?

 Through Interlibrary Loan, you can borrow items that we do not own in our library system.
 We use a nation-wide computer catalog system to locate material and then ask other libraries to loan or photocopy the material needed.